zadahmed/g6-technical-test/README.md

 # pulse-survey-example

-Example pulse survey for coding test - not a real project.
+Example pulse survey for technical test - not a real project.

-Before the technical test, ensure you have cloned the repo, and have made a copy in your
+In advance of the technical test, clone this repo.
+Push your copy of the repository to a suitable service so that we can see the results (eg GitLab or GitHub).
+That is, don't push changes to this repo, as multiple people will be completing the technical test.

+Before taking the technical test, ensure that you can get the Django app up and running (instructions below).
+Also make sure that you are able to make changes to the codebase and create pull requests in your repo.
+Make sure that this repo is public so assessors can see your code.

 ## Summary